Updated June 1, 2023

-It is used a convolution neural network to develop image classification, object detection, and generative application.
+Developers use a convolutional neural network (CNN) for various applications, including image classification, object detection, and generative tasks.
 Using PyTorch, a programmer can process images and videos to develop a highly accurate and precise computer vision model.

 2. Natural Language Processing

-It can be used to develop the language translator, language modeling, and to develop a chatbot.
-It uses RNN, LSTM, etc. Architecture to develop natural language, processing models.
+Developers can use it to develop a language translator, language modeling, and chatbot.
+It uses RNN, LSTM, etc. Architecture to develop natural language processing models.